 Reducing resource waste and pollution based on highly advanced technology as the result of intensive research and development

-Using special fuels of biogenic origin and waste heat to generate energy.
+Using special fuels of biogenic origin and waste heat to generate energy

 Since 2001, we have been conducting research in the field of thermodynamic engines, particularly on Stirling engines of various designs.
-In this time, we have acquired extensive knowledge covering a broad range of that technology and those measures that support a rapid implementation of design studies in prototype manufacturing.
+During this period, we have acquired extensive knowledge covering a broad range of that technology and those measures that support a rapid implementation of design studies in prototype manufacturing.

 With the development of alphagamma® engines, we have established a solid basic technology for the efficient conversion of thermal energy into mechanical energy.
 Furthermore, our technology opens a broad range of solutions using heat sources for the expansion of combined heat and power units (CHP) ready for installation.

-Currently we are focusing on the following projects:
+We are focusing on the following projects:

-Development – lean gas CHP: Use of sewage gas, landfill gas or other lean gas.
+- Development – lean gas CHP: Use of sewage gas, landfill gas or other lean gas

-Solid biomass: Heat generation through gasification and combustion of primarily wood and wood waste.
+- Solid biomass: Heat generation through gasification and combustion of primarily wood and wood waste